CIVIL GRAND JURY

 Grand Jury eligibility includes: US citizenship, minimum age of 18, residency in the City & County for at least one year, ordinary intelligence, good character and a working knowledge of English.
 (Persons are ineligible to serve if they have been discharged from the grand jury within one year, are currently serving on a trial jury, are elected public officials, or have been convicted of a felony.)
 Jurors must by law disclose all investments and business positions in and/or income from any entity that has conducted business within the City & County in the previous two years, as well as income from all employees of the City & County and all interests in real property.
 These become matters of public record.

-REGISTER A COMPLAINT OR CONCERN WITH THE GRAND JURY?
+HOW DOES ONE REGISTER A COMPLAINT OR CONCERN WITH THE GRAND JURY?

 San Francisco, CA 94102